origamizyt/sapro/README.md

     print(step.tableau)
 ```

-If you pass `yield_initial_tableau=True` to either of the two methods, then an table containing the initial data will be yielded, before any variable has entered / left the base.
+If you pass `yield_initial_tableau=True` to either of the two methods, then a table containing the initial data will be yielded, before any variable has entered / left the base.

 For more detailed usage, refer to the in-code documentations.